formkit/docs-content/inputs/slider.md

 ### Basic usage

 The `slider` input supports the rendering of marks on the input's track.
-The behaviour works as follows.
 By setting the `marks` property to `true` marks will be rendered at every `steps` interval.

 ::Example
 ---